RicardoSanPer/RicardoSanPer/README.md

 I have dabbled as well in web development and user interface design using HTML, CSS, PHP and React.

 ## 📖 Currently learning
-I'm in the process of learning Unreal Engine, C++ and many other tools for videogame development.
+I'm in the process of learning Unreal Engine and C++ for videogame development.
+Also learning 3ds Max and Maya for 3d modeling and animation, and Houdini for VFX.

+## 🎨 Hobbies
+I like digital arts such as illustration and 3d modeling.
+Currently proficient in the use of Clip Studio Paint and Blender.

+## 🐾 Favorite animal
+Ferrets (specifically the Black Footed Ferret)